urbanairship/java-library/docs/index.rst

 interactions all follow the same basic work flow.

 #.
 Configure a payload using the appropriate Java model classes
 #.
-Configure an APICleint to authenticate, send, and return a
+Configure an APIClient to authenticate, send, and return a
    response.
 #.
 Handle the response or exception appropriately.